Share your story

 Many current students indicate that conversations with recent alumni about their own law school experiences and career paths have helped them become confident in the decision to attend WashULaw.
 With this in mind, we invite you to share your expertise with prospective students.
 Our goal is to have an extensive database so we may accommodate any prospective and/or admitted candidate who wishes to speak to an alumnus from their region of the country.
-Alumni volunteers can assist us in meeting this goal in a number of ways including those listed below.
+Alumni volunteers can assist us in meeting this goal in several ways including those listed below.

 Alumni-Hosted Student Dinners

 Each year, we try to make our 1L students feel welcome to WashULaw, St. Louis and our alumni community.
 As part of orientation week, our alumni in St. Louis host casual dinners for students at a restaurant or in their homes, including backyard BBQs.
 All dinners are held on two (2) nights set aside for this purpose during orientation week activities.
 Typically, the dates will fall on the second or third week of August.
-If you would enjoy hosting students for dinner, please contact the Alumni Office at email@example.com or (314) 935-5246.
+If you would enjoy hosting students for dinner, please email the Alumni Office or phone (314) 935-5246.

 Alumni Coach Volunteer (Mock Interviews)

 The Alumni Coaching Program pairs WashULaw students with alumni coaches for mock interviews.
 We make an effort to match students with alumni coaches based primarily on each student’s geographic preference, and then according to employer type/size and practice area where available.
 There is no guarantee that you will be paired with a student who shares your professional interests, but we do our best.
 Mock interviews take place in the summer to prepare students for fall recruiting and in January/February for 1st-year students.
 Other interviews occur in an ad hoc fashion.
 We estimate that each mock interview you volunteer to conduct will take approximately 30 minutes of your time (15-minute interview; 15-minute feedback).
 Mock interviews should be conducted in person to provide students with the most constructive feedback.
-If you are interested in serving as a mock interviewer, please contact Tanya Bishop at firstname.lastname@example.org or (314) 935-8044.
+If you are interested in serving as a mock interviewer, please email Tanya Bishop or phone (314) 935-8044.

 Career Networking & Advising (Summer Connect Events)